Shannon Capone Kirk

 - Successfully argued against the issuance of an adverse inference instruction to a jury for spoliation of evidence in a multi-million dollar breach of contract case.

 - Assisted clients with implementing E-Discovery and document retention policies for use in anticipation of and during litigation

 - Persuaded an Illinois state court to shift the cost of discovery for review and production of documents from 150,000 back-up tapes, for all practical purposes, ending the litigation.

-- Guarded clients from “fishing expeditions” into client’s electronic storage and discovery, saving clients tens of thousands of dollars in litigation expenses.
+- Guarded numerous clients from “fishing expeditions” into client’s electronic storage and discovery, saving clients significant litigation expenses.

 Representative Litigation Background

 - Defended corporate clients in the areas of commercial litigation, contract disputes, mass tort litigation, complex product liability, trademark, MDL and trade secret cases.

 - Defended a rubber glove manufacturer against claims for latex allergies in numerous state and federal jurisdictions, including the Multi-District Litigation for NRL claims.